 Go Your Own Way

-Laura picked up the 2019 Mercedes-Benz Revel called Dream Surfer in Eugene, Oregon, and set out to explore the semi-arid landscape of the eastern side of the state.
-Dream Surfer, like so many GoCamp vans, is fully ready for off-grid good times no matter the weather.
+Laura picked up a Mercedes-Benz Revel in Eugene, Oregon, and set out to explore the semi-arid landscape of the eastern side of the state.
+Her van, like so many GoCamp vans, was fully ready for off-grid good times no matter the weather.
 Eastern Oregon in early spring can mean sun, snow, and everything in between.
-So having a rig like this gorgeous Revel to call home means also having peace of mind, and total comfort.
+So having a rig like a Revel to call home means also having peace of mind, and total comfort.

 “A lot of greens and trees eventually turned to yellows and browns; a lot of dry flat land, but at least the blue sky was constant.
 This part of Oregon was all new to me.
 Farm land, flat land, dry land.” – Laura

 Soak It Up

 When there are hot springs in the desert that are only accessible to overnight camping guests and you just happen to have a home on wheels, what else do you do but park it, make camp, and head for the steamy water!
 Laura was delighted to find Summer Lake Hot Springs in Paisley, Oregon.
 This off-the-beaten path historic gem is far more than it what it appears at first glance, and you may find yourself staying longer than planned.